Pole11/ing-sw-2024-polelli-pozzi-quartieri-tessera/deliverables/uml.md

 The Cards are never discarded, they are always used for something.

+### CornerCard

+Note that corner is `null` in the array the corners if is hidden.

+- `covered` true if there is another card on top
+- `element` is the element, can be the Resource or the Items in the corner.
+If it is empty the value is `Element.EMPTY`
+- `cardId` is the id of the card (card is the son of `CornerCard`)
+- `linkedCorner` if there is a card connected to it, it is a reference to that card, `null` if the corner is not connected to any card
+- `getUncoveredCorners` returns all the free corners (back and front)
+- `getUncoveredElement` returns all the elements (`Resource` and `Item`)

+#### GoldCard

+If the `challenge` attribute is `null` the points are gained automatically.
+The `ResourceType` is the type of resource and it is also used to identify the color.

+#### ResourceCard

+We will later add methods that will return the number of a specific resource/item on the corners of the card, they will all use `getUncoveredElement`.

+### ObjectiveCard

+Note that the `Challenge` is the one you do in order to gain points and `Objective` is the type of card.

 ### Challenge

+This is the one you must do in order to gain points.
+It is used in `ObjectiveCard` and `GoldCard`.
+More details later.

 #### Structure Challenge
 The structure challenge is only for objective cards.